-Fig. 6 SIRIUS Communication Throughput Graph (CTG)
+Fig. 12 SIRIUS Communication Throughput Graph (CTG)

-Fig. 6 shows the CTG for the SIRIUS application, after the initial memory preprocessing phase in which DBs are merged into VMs.
+Next we consider a more complex application: the SIRIUS MPSoC, and go into more detail of how it was used as another driver for the COSMECA framework.
+Fig. 12 shows the CTG for the SIRIUS application, after the initial memory preprocessing phase in which DBs are merged into VMs.
 Not shown in the CTG, but included in our memory area analysis are the 32 KB instruction and data caches for each of the three processors.
-For clarity, the TCPs are presented separately in Table 2. μP1 is a protocol processor (PP) while μP2 and μP3 are network processors (NP).
-The μ P1 PP is responsible for setting up and closing network connections, converting data from one protocol type to another, generating data frames for signaling, operating and maintenance and exchanging data with NP using shared memory.
+For clarity, the TCPs are presented separately in Table 4. $\mu$ P1 is a protocol processor (PP) while $\mu$ P2 and $\mu$ P3 are network processors (NP).
+The $\mu$ P1 PP is responsible for setting up and closing network connections, converting data from one protocol type to another, generating data frames for signaling, operating and maintenance and exchanging data with NP using shared memory.
 The μP2 and μP3 NPs directly interact with the network ports and are used for assembling incoming packets into frames for the network connections, network port packet/cell flow control, assembling incoming packets/cells into frames, segmenting outgoing frames into packets/cells, keeping track of errors and gathering statistics.
 ASIC1 performs hardware cryptography acceleration for DES, 3DES and AES.
 The DMA is used to handle fast memory to memory and network interface data transfers, freeing up the processors for more useful work.
 SIRIUS also has a number of network interfaces and peripherals such as interrupt controllers (ITC1, ITC2), a UART, timers (Watchdog, Timer1, Timer2) and a packet accelerator (Acc1).